plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 ## Do adblockers stop Google Analytics?

-Several browsers, including Firefox and Safari, interfere with Google Analytics and Google Tag Manager tracking.
-Google Analytics and Google Tag Manager are blocked by many adblockers too.
+Several browsers, including Firefox, Brave and Safari, interfere with Google Analytics and Google Tag Manager tracking.
+Google Analytics and Google Tag Manager calls are blocked by many adblockers too.
 This makes site owners wonder whether Google Analytics is still useful and whether its stats are accurate.

 The level of Google Analytics blockage varies by industry, audience, device used and the individual website.
 In [a previous study](https://markosaric.com/google-analytics-blocking/), I've found that less than 10% of visitors block Google Analytics on foodie and lifestyle sites but more than 25% block it on tech-focused sites.